- How is Harvard Law School responding to the COVID-19 pandemic?

 - How will the financial aid process work for JDP students?

-You will apply for financial aid during the spring before you intend to matriculate.
+You will apply for financial aid the spring before you intend to matriculate.
 More information will be available to students after they are admitted for planning purposes.

 - How many students will be admitted under this program?